 Sometimes things don’t always go to plan.
 If you’re a landlord you know exactly what I’m talking about.
-Even before your potential tenants move into your home you clearly laid out rules and regulations or them to abide by.
+Even before your potential tenants move into your home you laid out rules and regulations or them to abide by them.
 Thinking, it’s too difficult, what could they possibly do?

 You can quickly google some dreadful experiences some unfortunate landlords were.
 Which brings us here.
 Here are problems landlords face from bad tenants.

 This is infuriating.
 Dealing with tenants who fail to meet their payment deadlines.
 It’s not entirely bad if it’s a one-time thing, but to be dealing frequently with missed payments makes you want to pull your hair out.

 This can be prevented from a stricter screening process, and being more forceful with making it clear they must pay on time.

 Dealing with some high turnover rates for tenants costs you money every day.
 Think about it.
 No tenants mean you must advertise and market the property again, that costs money.
 Then you should show the house to interested parties.
 Then eventually you’ll have to handle doing all the background checks, which can cost money too.

 Time and money, the two most valuable things you have and they’re being wasted.
 You’ll need to do a much better job at the screening to avoid turnovers.
 Or, look to hire a real estate manager.